justinrgarrard/world-of-naevis.net/index.md

 #### What is Naevis?

 Naevis is a low fantasy setting for **[Dungeons and Dragons 5th Edition](https://dnd.wizards.com/start-playing-dnd)**.
-It's designed for survival adventure games that emphasize cunning, preparation, and creative problem solving.
+Players take on the role of adventurers exploring an otherworldly ruin, one filled with underground civilizations, dark gods, and sentient swords.

 #### Highlights

-* **Focused Character Creation**: Classes and races are restricted to [*Basic Rules*](docs/more/DnD_BasicRules_2018.pdf) options, favoring a Swords and Sorcery genre.
+* **Swords and Sorcery**: Naevis is a world governed by mortal machinations, not magic.
+Trade, politics, and military force are prime motivators in a land where magecraft is one tool among many.

-* **Dungeon Crawling**: Short, brutal combat that rewards careful planning and alternative solutions.
-Make good use of bribes, diplomacy, and tactics to avoid costly confrontations.
+* **A Grounded World**: Class and race options are restricted to the [5E Basic Rules](docs/more/DnD_BasicRules_2018.pdf), favoring a deep roleplaying experience over a broad one.
+Adventures emphasize wits over power.

-* **A Brave New World**: [Words of Power](docs/more/secret_languages).
-[Motivation-based Backgrounds](docs/character_creation/background/index).
+* **Tuned for Dungeon Crawls**: [Resting Restrictions](docs/adventuring/resting).
+[Encumbrance Systems](docs/adventuring/encumbrance).
 [A Revised Economy](docs/gear/index).
-Changes that breathe new life into 5E without altering the base game.
+Naevis incorporates several tweaks to existing systems for the purposes of breathing new life into 5E without altering the base game.

 #### Made For Fans Of...